How To Protect Your Hair From Sweat While Working Out

 The quality of the shampoo and conditioner you use has an impact on your hair health — so try to ensure you’re using the same one each time.

-If a high pony is an absolute must when you work out, then go for it — but be sure to brush your hair out after, and ensure you always use snag-free hair elastics.
+If a high pony is an absolute must for you, then go for it — but be sure to brush your hair out after, and ensure you always use snag-free elastics.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.